Peggy Noonan: Speechwriting

-In 1984, Noonan, as a speechwriter for President Ronald Reagan, authored his "The boys of Pointe du Hoc" speech on the 40th anniversary of D-Day.
-She also wrote Reagan's address to the nation after the Challenger disaster, drawing upon the poet John Magee's words about aviators who "slipped the surly bonds of earth ... and touched the face of God."
-The latter is ranked as the eighth best American political speech of the 20th century, according to a list compiled by professors at the University of Wisconsin–Madison and Texas A&M University.
+In 1984, Noonan, as a speechwriter for President Ronald Reagan, wrote his "The boys of Pointe du Hoc" speech on the 40th anniversary of D-Day.
+She also wrote Reagan's address to the nation after the 1986 Space Shuttle Challenger disaster, drawing upon the poet John Magee's words about aviators who "slipped the surly bonds of earth ... and touched the face of God."
+The latter is ranked as the eighth-best American political speech of the 20th century, according to a list compiled by professors at the University of Wisconsin–Madison and Texas A&M University.

 Noonan worked on a tribute Reagan gave to honor President John F. Kennedy at a fundraising event held at the McLean, Virginia, home of Senator Edward M. Kennedy, in the spring of 1984.
-Later, while working for then Vice President George H. W. Bush's 1988 presidential campaign, Noonan coined the phrase "a kinder, gentler nation", and also popularized "a thousand points of light", two memorable catchphrases used by Bush.
+Later, while working for then-Vice President George H. W. Bush's 1988 presidential campaign, Noonan coined the phrase "a kinder, gentler nation", and also popularized "a thousand points of light", two memorable catchphrases used by Bush.
 Noonan also wrote Bush's acceptance speech at the Republican National Convention in New Orleans, in which he pledged "Read my lips: no new taxes".
 Bush's subsequent reversal of this pledge is often cited as a major reason for his defeat in his 1992 re-election campaign.

-In 1995, Noonan received the Golden Plate Award of the American Academy of Achievement presented by Awards Council member and Pulitzer Prize-winning author Edmund Morris.
+In 1995, Noonan received the Golden Plate Award of the American Academy of Achievement presented by Awards Council member and Pulitzer Prize–winning writer Edmund Morris.